-- No credits can be claimed for calendar year 2017 because the taxpayer had yet to satisfy the Statutory Thresholds and hence to make a Capital Investment of at least \$5 million and create at least 25 net new jobs. - First-year credits can be claimed commencing in calendar year 2018 because the taxpayer satisfied the Capital Investment and job creation requirements within the 12-month period that ended June 30, 2018 (which preceded the close of the calendar year first following the calendar year in which the taxpayer's Pre-Approval Letter was issued).
-In all, a total of 150 first-year credits can be claimed for the 2018, 2019, and 2020 calendar years, corresponding to the number of first-year credits reflected in the taxpayer's Pre-Approval Letter. - A total of 70 first-year credits can be claimed for calendar year 2018; this number represents the sum of (i) the 50 QEPs created within the 12-month period ending June 30, 2018 as well as (ii) the 20 additional QEPs created by the close of the 2018 calendar year and during which employees were employed for at least 90 days before the close of the 2018 calendar year (a period actually encompassing 18 months in this example). - A total of 50 first-year credits can be claimed for calendar year 2019 corresponding to the number of QEPs created by the taxpayer within the calendar year and during which employees were employed for at least 90 days before the close of the calendar year. - A total of 30 first-year credits can be claimed for calendar year 2020 corresponding to the number of QEPs created by the taxpayer within the calendar year.
-(Accordingly, job creation generating aggregate first-year credits in this example included (i) the 18-month period from July 1, 2017 through December 31, 2018, (ii) all of calendar year 2019, and (iii) the first nine months of calendar year 2020, or in total some 39 months.)14 - The taxpayer's additional Capital Investment of \$500,000 in 2019 has no impact on the number of first-year credits that can be claimed by the taxpayer because first-year credits claimed are solely a function of the number of QEPs created provided that the requisite Capital Investment threshold has been satisfied. - The QEPs created in 2021 do not qualify for first-year credits for two reasons: (i) first, because a taxpayer may receive only three consecutive years of first-year credits unless the taxpayer again satisfies the requisite Capital Investment and job creation thresholds in a distinct 12-month period which did not occur under the facts of the example (i.e., the additional jobs were created in the fourth year without an additional \$5 million Capital Investment by the taxpayer) and, (ii) second, because the Pre-Approval Letter reflected only 150 positions and a taxpayer is precluded from claiming credits in excess of the number specified in the Pre-Approval Letter. - A total of 150 second-year and 150 third-year credits may be claimed because each QEP was maintained for at least three years according to the assumed facts.
-Thus, overall, the taxpayer in the example may claim credits in each of five distinct calendar years from 2018 through 2022 (first-year credits in calendar years 2018 through 2020 and second-year and third-year credits in calendar years 2019 through 2022).
+- No credits can be claimed in respect to calendar year 2013 because the taxpayer had yet to satisfy the Statutory Thresholds and hence to make a Capital Investment of at least \$5 million and create at least 25 net new jobs. - First-year credits can be claimed commencing in calendar year 2014 because the taxpayer satisfied the Capital Investment and job creation requirements within the 12-month period that ended June 30, 2014 (which preceded the close of the calendar year first following the calendar year in which the taxpayer's Pre-Approval Letter was issued).
+In all, a total of 150 first-year credits can be claimed in respect to the 2014, 2015, and 2016 calendar years, corresponding to the number of first-year credits reflected in the taxpayer's Pre-Approval Letter. - A total of 70 first-year credits can be claimed for calendar year 2014; this number represents the sum of (i) the 50 QEPs created within the 12-month period ending June 30, 2014 as well as (ii) the 20 additional QEPs created by the close of the 2014 calendar year and in respect to which employees were employed for at least 90 days before the close of the 2014 calendar year (a period actually encompassing 18 months in this example). - A total of 40 first-year credits can be claimed in each of calendar year 2015 and 2016 corresponding to the number of QEPs created by the taxpayer within each of such calendar years.
+(Accordingly, job creation generating aggregate first-year credits in this example included (i) the 18-month period from July 1, 2013 through December 31, 2014, (ii) all of calendar year 2015, and (iii) the first nine months of calendar year 2016, or in total some 39 months.)11 - The taxpayer's additional Capital Investment of \$500,000 in 2015 has no impact on the number of first-year credits that can be claimed by the taxpayer because first-year credits claimed are solely a function of the number of QEPs created provided that the requisite Capital Investment threshold has been satisfied. - The QEPs created in 2017 do not qualify for first-year credits for two reasons: (i) first, because a taxpayer may receive only three consecutive years of first-year credits unless the taxpayer again satisfies the requisite Capital Investment and job creation thresholds in a distinct 12-month period which did not occur under the facts of the example (i.e., the additional jobs were created in the fourth year without an additional \$5 million Capital Investment by the taxpayer) and, (ii) second, because the Pre-Approval Letter reflected only 150 positions and a taxpayer is precluded from claiming credits in excess of the number specified in the Pre-Approval Letter. - A total of 150 second-year and 150 third-year credits may be claimed because each QEP was maintained for at least three years according to the assumed facts.
+Thus, overall, the taxpayer in the example may claim credits in each of five distinct calendar years from 2014 through 2018 (first-year credits in calendar years 2014 through 2016 and second-year and third-year credits in calendar years 2015 through 2018).

-14 Only the first nine months of calendar year 2020 are considered here because an employment position must be filled for at least 90 days in a year in order to generate a first-year credit.
+11 Only the first nine months of calendar year 2016 are considered here because an employment position must be filled for at least 90 days in a year in order to generate a first-year credit.